mongodb/libmongocrypt/README.md

 brew install mongodb/brew/libmongocrypt
 ```

+To install the latest unstable development version of libmongocrypt, use `brew install mongodb/brew/libmongocrypt --HEAD`.
+Do not use the unstable version of libmongocrypt in a production environment.

 ## Building libmongocrypt from source on macOS ##
 First install [Homebrew according to its own instructions](https://brew.sh/).
 Using Homebrew, install the following dependencies.
 ```